Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

 In this lab you'll learn how to use the Data Lake .NET SDK to interact with Azure Data Lake in C#.

+# Getting started

-# Prerequisites
+## Prerequisites

-To complete this lab you'll need:

-- Access to an ADL Analytics account name and resource group name (this is provided for you in the classroom)
-- Access to an ADL Store account name and resource group name (this is provided for you in the classroom)
-- A Windows machine with the Visual Studio 2013 or 2015 installed.
+To get set up for lab you'll need you'll need various Azure services set up for you.
+Follow the instructions here: [Start](Start/md).

+It only takes a few minutes.
+Once your services are setup you can proceed with the lab.

 # Exercise 0: Creating the base project

-1. Open Visual Studio and create a new C# Console project.
+1. Open Visual Studio and create a new C# Console project
+    - File > New > Project > Templates > C# > Console Application
+    - Enter any **Name** you want
+    - Click **OK**
-2. In Visual Studio, use the NuGet Package Manager to install the following packages:
+2. In Visual Studio, use the NuGet Package Manager to install some NuGet Packages

+   - Open **Solution Explorer** (if you don't already see this, open it from the **View** menu)
+   - Right click on the project you created and select **Manage NuGet Packages**
+   - Because ADL Analytics and ADL Store are still in public preview, click **Include prerelease**
+   - Click on **Browse**
+   - Select the following packages and click **Install** for each one
     -  Microsoft.Azure.Common.Authentication
     -  Microsoft.Azure.Management.DataLake.Store
     -  Microsoft.Azure.Management.DataLake.StoreFilesystem
     -  Microsoft.Azure.Management.DataLake.StoreUploader
     -  Microsoft.Azure.Management.DataLake.Analytics
     -  Microsoft.Azure.Management.DataLake.AnalyticsJob
     -  Microsoft.Azure.Management.DataLake.AnalyticsCatalog

-> NOTE: Be sure to check the "Include prerelease" checkbox when searching.
 If you encounter errors when installing packages, you can [follow the instructions on NuGet.org](http://www.nuget.org/packages?q=Microsoft.Azure.Management.DataLake) for each of the required packages.

 3. Delete any existing code in the Program.cs file and copy in the following code.
 The code defines a base class that handles some initialization steps, including user authentication: